The

 “Celebrities are public figures.
 They're influencers!
 They have to be held accountable."

 No, we don't.
 Visibility does not equal consent or permission to act.
 Attention is not an invitation to dissect and make a public figure (or any stranger, for that matter) into a case study.
 What is your solution exactly, by the way?
-That we hide them?
+That they disappear until they've changed for your comfor?
 That they gain weight?
+See how that looks and sounds?
 Because if your "care" requires a stranger’s body to change, it’s not concern; it’s control.
+And we cannot own or control people.

 These witches are your scapegoats.